mayu-live/framework/ARCHITECTURE.md

 Mayu is a server-rendered UI framework with server-side component state and a browser runtime that applies streamed DOM patches.

 The server renders HTML for the initial request, then keeps a per-browser session alive.
-Client events are sent back to the server, the server re-renders/diffs server-side vnode trees, and the browser applies patch batches.
+Client events are sent back to the server, the server re-renders/diffs server-side vnode trees, and the browser applies command batches.

 ## Mental Model

 - Server owns application state and component instances.
 - Components render descriptor trees (not direct DOM).
-- Runtime converts descriptors to server-side vnodes and emits patch operations.
+- Runtime converts descriptors to server-side vnodes and diffs them into commands.
-- Browser runtime applies patch operations to real DOM.
+- Browser runtime executes those commands against the real DOM.
 - Klenod compiles application files (`.haml`, `.css`, `.js`, and assets), resolves routes, tracks dependencies, and provides development updates for HMR.

 ## Top-Level Responsibility Map (`lib/mayu`)